LinuxForHealth/docs/docs/_sources/route-configuration.rst.txt

 The properties file configurations provide a convenient means of specifying an iDAAS-Connect data processing route, which is later transformed into a Camel Endpoint URI.
 The Camel Endpoint URI has the general form::

-    [scheme][scheme separator][context]?[options]
+    [scheme][context]?[options]

-The `scheme` maps to the underlying Camel component used to implement the endpoint.
+Each component is parsed literally.

-The `scheme separator` simply separates the `scheme` from the `context`.
-Typical scheme separators include `:`, `://`, etc.
+The **scheme** maps to the underlying Camel component used to implement the endpoint, including the scheme separator (**:**, **://**, etc)
-The `context` is the working area for the component.
-The context varies per component.
+The **context** is the working area for the component, which varies per component.
 For example a networking service utilizes a hostname and port, while a file component uses a directory, etc.
-The `options` configure the endpoint's behavior.
+The **options** configure the endpoint's behavior.
 Please refer to the `Camel Component Documentation <https://camel.apache.org/components/latest/index.html>`_ for a list of available components and configuration options.
+If options are used, iDAAS-Connect, will append a `?` to the route.

 iDAAS-Connect Component Format
 ==============================